QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for EFII (31.09%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-EFII passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for EFII (-47.62%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+EFII fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-EFII's annual earnings growth rate of 63.97%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.
+EFII's annual earnings growth rate of 25.52%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.

 EARNINGS CONSISTENCY: [PASS]